Much attention is given to the countless health reasons for breastfeeding, but have you ever considered the environmental benefits of breastfeeding?

 Human milk has everything a baby’s body needs—a perfect blend of calories, nutrients, and antibodies.
 Breastfeeding also provides benefits to the mother, including reduced rates of breast and ovarian cancer later in life.

-Besides protecting the health of mothers and babies, breastfeeding is an important way of protecting the health of our planet as a whole.
-Here are just a few of the important ways that breastfeeding helps Mother Earth.
+Besides protecting the health of mothers and babies (and being free!), breastfeeding has an inherent way of protecting the health of our planet as a whole.

 No Greenhouse Emissions